eMapR/LT-GEE/README.md

 + Export the map layers
 + Allow input of a user drawn area or import of a feature asset or fusion table
++ auto stretch to different indices - right now it is defaulting stretch for NBR

 ## <a id='faq'></a>FAQ